Respiratory syncytial virus: Children

-Most children will experience at least one RSV infection by age 2.
-Most childhood RSV infections are fairly self-limited with typical upper respiratory tract signs and symptoms, such as nasal congestion, runny nose, cough, and low-grade fever.
+Nearly all children in the United States experience at least one RSV infection before two years of age.
+Childhood RSV infections are fairly self-limited with typical upper respiratory tract signs and symptoms, such as nasal congestion, runny nose, cough, and low-grade fever.
 Inflammation of the nasal mucosa (rhinitis) and throat (pharyngitis), as well as redness of the eyes (conjunctival infection), may be seen on exam.
 Approximately 15–50% of children will go on to develop more serious lower respiratory tracts infections, such as bronchiolitis, viral pneumonia, or croup.
 Infants are at the highest risk of disease progression.

 Bronchiolitis is a common lower respiratory tract infection characterized by inflammation and obstruction of the small airways in the lungs.
 While several viruses can cause bronchiolitis, RSV is responsible for about 70% of cases.
 It usually presents with 2 to 4 days of runny nose and congestion followed by worsening cough, noisy breathing, tachypnea (fast breathing), and wheezing.
 As infants work harder to breathe, they can also show signs of respiratory distress, such as subcostal retractions (when the belly pulls under the ribcage), intercostal retractions (when the muscles between the ribs pull inward), grunting, and nasal flaring.
 If the child has not been able to feed adequately, signs of dehydration may also be present.
 Fever may be present, but high-grade fever is uncommon.
 Crackles and wheezing can often be heard on auscultation, and oxygen saturation levels may be decreased.

-In very young infants under 6 weeks of age, and particularly in premature infants, signs of infection may be less specific.
+In very young infants under six weeks of age, especially premature infants, signs of infection may be less specific.
 They may have minimal respiratory involvement.
-Instead, they may exhibit decreased activity, irritability, poor feeding, or breathing with difficulties.
+Instead, they may exhibit decreased activity, irritability, poor feeding, or breathing difficulties.
 This can also be accompanied by apneic spells, or brief pauses in breathing.

 Adults

 Reinfection with RSV remains common throughout life.
 Reinfection in adulthood often produces only mild to moderate symptoms indistinguishable from the common cold or sinus infection.
 Infection may also be asymptomatic.
 If present, symptoms are generally isolated to the upper respiratory tract: runny nose, sore throat, fever, and malaise.
-In the vast majority of cases, nasal congestion precedes the development of cough.
-In contrast to other upper respiratory infections, RSV is also more likely to cause new onset wheeze in adults.
-Only about 25% of infected adults will progress to significant lower respiratory tract infection, such as bronchitis or tracheobronchitis.
+In most cases, nasal congestion precedes the development of cough.
+Unlike other upper respiratory infections, RSV is more likely to cause new onset wheeze in adults.
+About 25% of infected adults will progress to significant lower respiratory tract infections, such as bronchitis or tracheobronchitis.

-While RSV very rarely causes severe disease in healthy adults, it can cause significant morbidity and mortality in the elderly and in those with underlying immune compromise or cardiopulmonary disease.
-Older adults have a similar presentation to younger adults but tend to have greater symptom severity with increased risk of lower respiratory tract involvement.
+While RSV very rarely causes severe disease in healthy adults, it can cause morbidity and mortality in the elderly and in those with underlying immune compromise or cardiopulmonary disease.
+Older adults have a similar presentation to younger adults but tend to have greater symptom severity with an increased risk of lower respiratory tract involvement.
 In particular, the elderly are more likely to experience pneumonia, respiratory distress, and death.